scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 You do not need to change this field when making API calls.
 It's OK to make many API calls with the same `id` field.

-## Is there a repository of Avalanche related materials I can learn from?

-In addition to this documentation, there is a [community-run repository](https://github.com/tbrunain/awesome-ava-chain) of useful links and resoucres.
-Great thanks to `tbrunain` for this contribution :)

 ### What are AVAX's units?